 Check out our virtual production student showreel to see the type of stunning scenes you could be adding to your portfolio!

-Our virtual production courses will teach you lighting essentials in Unreal Engine and help you bring incredible 3D scenes to life!
-Your industry-experienced mentors — real-time 3D artists, cinematographers, and virtual production experts — will be there to guide and inspire you towards a career in 3D lighting, including portfolio support and feedback.
+Our real-time 3D courses and 3D visualization courses will teach you lighting essentials in industry standard software such as Unreal Engine and V-Ray and help you bring impressive 3D scenes to life!
+Your experienced mentors — real-time 3D artists, 3D visualization artists, cinematographers, and virtual production experts — will be there to guide and inspire you.
+Begin a bright future as a 3D lighting artist with CG Spectrum!